Buyer's FAQ

 • Is a Fortran compiler included?

-No. You must choose and obtain a compatible Fortran compiler yourself.
+No. You should choose and obtain a compatible Fortran compiler yourself.
 See Supported Compilers/Platforms for the current list.

 Back to top